panevain/CS5744_TransitFlow/content/detailed-design/api-design.md

 ### API Access:

 Not all of the API is accessible to every user.
 Only retrieval of records is open to the public, since we do not wish to have regular users modifying the contents of the database.
-Creation, updating, and deletion of data is accessible only to admin users.
+Creating, updating, and deleting data is accessible only to admin users.

 ### API Endpoints:

 The following list will contain some, but not necessarily all of, the API endpoints that TransitFlow provides.
-Some of these endpoints will only be accessible to those with administrator priveleges.
+Some of these endpoints will only be accessible to those with administrator privileges.

 | HTTP Verb | API Endpoint                                  | Description                                                                       |
 |:---------:|-----------------------------------------------|-----------------------------------------------------------------------------------|